wasp-lang/wasp/web/docs/language/features.md

 ### Job Executors

-Job executors hande the scheduling, monitoring, and execution of our job functions.
-They are the primary abstraction we provide that allows you to write one `async` JavaScript `job` handler function, but have it executed in different job queue contexts by changing a single line in your `.wasp` file.
+Job executors handle the scheduling, monitoring, and execution of our job functions.
+They are the primary abstraction we provide that allows you to write one `async` JavaScript `job` handler function, but have it executed in many different job queue contexts by changing a single line in your `.wasp` file.

 #### pg-boss

-We have selected [pg-boss](https://github.com/timgit/pg-boss/) as our first job executor to handle the low-volume, basic job queue workloads many web applications have (think sending emails, connecting to external HTTP APIs to perform work, etc.).
+We have selected [pg-boss](https://github.com/timgit/pg-boss/) as our first job executor to handle the low-volume, basic job queue workloads many web applications have (think sending emails, connecting to external HTTP APIs, etc.).
 By using PostgreSQL (and [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/)) as it's storage and synchronization mechanism, it allows us to provide many job queue pros without any additional infrastructure or complex management.

 ### Basic job definition and usage